 With full dentures, a flesh-colored acrylic base fits over your gums, the base of the upper denture covers the roof of your mouth (the palate) while the lower denture is shaped like a horseshoe to accommodate your tongue.

 - Conventional Full Denture: A conventional full denture is placed in your mouth after any remaining teeth are removed and tissues have healed.
 Healing may take several months, during which time you are without teeth.

 - Immediate Full Denture: An immediate full denture is inserted immediately after the remaining teeth are removed.
-We will take measurements and make models of your teeth/jaw prior to visit, while immediate dentures offer the benefit of never having to be without your teeth, they must be relined several months after being inserted.
+We will take measurements and make models of your teeth and jaw.
+While immediate dentures offer the benefit of never having to be without your teeth, they must be relined several months after being inserted.
 The reason is the bone supporting the teeth reshapes as it heals, causing the dentures to become loose.